RahulLodhi12/Wings-T4-Security-6-Modified/README.md

           }
    -> In SecurityConfig file, Both JwtAuthFilter and UserDetailsService can be @Autowired and @Bean means at a time, Both are @Autowired OR Both are @Bean is fine.
 But one is @Autowired and one is @Bean is not fine give us circular dependency error.

-5. Simple Version of JWTService/JWTUtil/JWTHelper
+5. Simple Version of JWTService/JWTUtil/JWTHelper.

+6. Add AuthEntryPoint -> If an unauthenticated request tries to access a protected API, call authEntryPoint.
+So the entry point runs ONLY when authentication fails.

+7. Simple version of SecurityConfig, JWTAuthFilter and LoginController.